roblaing/swipl-webapp-howto/README.md

 ```
 If you're not an HTML purist, that may be an easier route.

-Besides quasiquotes, another way to keep HTML more legible and maintable in [reply_html_page(:Head, :Body)](http://www.swi-prolog.org/pldoc/doc_for?object=reply_html_page/2) is to use ```\['HTML code here...']``` syntax which is handy if you don't need to insert variables.
+Besides quasiquotes, another way to keep HTML more legible and maintable in [reply_html_page(:Head, :Body)](http://www.swi-prolog.org/pldoc/doc_for?object=reply_html_page/2) is to use ```\['HTML code here...']``` syntax which I've used in Module 3 to render a list of ASCII art from a database.

 A nice thing about SWI Prolog is it handles multiline strings without needing any linebreak noise, and by using single quotes, there is no need to escape the double quotes used to surround HTML attributed values.
 Instead of using index.html to render the home page, it could be done like this:

 ```prolog
 :- http_handler(root(.), front_handler, []).